fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

 Wallet Instance Retrieval Response .............................................

-If a Wallet Instance Retrival Request is successfully processed, the Wallet Provider MUST return an HTTP Response with a 200 (OK) status code.
+If a Wallet Instance Retrieval Request is successfully processed, the Wallet Provider MUST return an HTTP Response with a 200 (OK) status code.
 The response body MUST be in JSON format and include the relevant Wallet Instance information, such as its unique ID, status, and issuance date.
 When retrieving all Wallet Instances, the response MUST return an array containing the details of all associated instances.